uk-gov-mirror/ONSdigital.scalelink/docs/branch_and_deploy_guide.md

 ### Overview

-[GitHub Actions][github-actions] are triggered on pull request from any branch, including feature branches.
-This CI/CD pipeline ensures code does not enter the `develop` or `main` branches unless it has had certain checks.
+[GitHub Actions][github-actions] are triggered on merging to any branch.
+This CI/CD pipeline ensures code does not enter any parent branches unless it has had certain checks.

 ### Pull request workflow steps